ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This specification does not define Parameters for this field.
 If they appear, they MUST be ignored.

-This field can be sent in a trailer section.

-An example of RateLimit-Reset field use is below.
+For example:

 ~~~ example
    RateLimit-Reset: 50
 ~~~

-The client MUST NOT assume that all its service limit will be reset at the moment indicated by the RateLimit-Reset field.
-The server MAY arbitrarily alter the RateLimit-Reset field value between subsequent requests; for example, in case of resource saturation or to implement sliding window policies.
+The client MUST NOT assume that all its service limit will be reset at the moment indicated by the RateLimit-Reset header field.
+The server MAY arbitrarily alter the RateLimit-Reset header field value between subsequent requests; for example, in case of resource saturation or to implement sliding window policies.

+This field cannot appear in a trailer section.

 # Server Behavior {#providing-ratelimit-fields}

-A server uses the RateLimit fields to communicate its quota policies.
-Sending the RateLimit-Limit and RateLimit-Reset fields is REQUIRED; sending RateLimit-Remaining field is RECOMMENDED.
+A server uses the RateLimit header fields to communicate its quota policies.
+Sending the RateLimit-Limit and RateLimit-Reset header fields is REQUIRED; sending RateLimit-Remaining header field is RECOMMENDED.

-A server MAY return RateLimit fields independently of the response status code.
+A server MAY return RateLimit header fields independently of the response status code.
 This includes on throttled responses.
-This document does not mandate any correlation between the RateLimit field values and the returned status code.
+This document does not mandate any correlation between the RateLimit header field values and the returned status code.

-Servers should be careful when returning RateLimit fields in redirection responses (i.e., responses with 3xx status codes) because a low RateLimit-Remaining field value could prevent the client from issuing requests.
-For example, given the RateLimit fields below, a client could decide to wait 10 seconds before following the "Location" header field (see {{Section 10.2.2 of HTTP}}), because the RateLimit-Remaining field value is 0.
+Servers should be careful when returning RateLimit header fields in redirection responses (i.e., responses with 3xx status codes) because a low RateLimit-Remaining header field value could prevent the client from issuing requests.
+For example, given the RateLimit header fields below, a client could decide to wait 10 seconds before following the "Location" header field (see {{Section 10.2.2 of HTTP}}), because the RateLimit-Remaining header field value is 0.

 ~~~ http-message
 HTTP/1.1 301 Moved Permanently